jwgrenning/tddec-code/README.md

 of the code in Test-Driven Development for Embedded C.  I flattened the structure so that there are no projects inside of projects.

-Also I don't provide VisualStudio support files here anymore.
-So the instructions are mainly for gcc/clang, with one small section on VS.

 #### Instructions for building the book's code with Docker

 With the ever changing C/C++ environments, it has been a challenge to keep